oracle/truffleruby/doc/user/options.md

 arguments in the same was it stops processing of Ruby arguments.

-TruffleRuby also supports the `JAVA_HOME`, `JAVACMD` and `JAVA_OPTS` environment variables when running on a JVM, except for the GraalVM.
+TruffleRuby also supports the `JAVA_HOME`, `JAVACMD` and `JAVA_OPTS` environment variables when running on a JVM (except for `JAVACMD` on the GraalVM).

 ## SVM-specific switches